orientechnologies/orientdb-docs/Tutorial-Importing-the-Movie-Database-from-Neo4j.md

 The `MATCH` [syntax](SQL-Match.md) and the tool [Studio](Studio-Home-page.md) can be used, for instance, in a similar way to the Neo4j's Cypher and Browser.

-The following tables include a comparison of the Neo4j's Cypher and OrientDB's `MATCH` syntax for some queries that you can execute against the *movie* database:
+The following sections include a comparison of the Neo4j's Cypher and OrientDB's `MATCH` syntax for some queries that you can execute against the *movie* database.

 ### Find the actor named "Tom Hanks"